 (Creating parked domains)

-A new parked domain will be created …
+A new domain alias will be created …

-You can easily remove a parked domain using the cPanel Parked Domains feature.
+You can also remove domain aliases using the Aliases feature.

-To delete your domain alias, go to Aliases > Remove Aliases, select the parked domain you would like to delete and click Remove …
+To delete your parked domain, go to Aliases > Remove Aliases, select the domain you would like to delete and click Remove …

 (Click ‘Remove Alias’ to confirm deletion)

-Note: Make sure that your hosting setup allows you to create domain aliases …
+Note: If you get an error message, make sure that your hosting setup allows you to create domain aliases …

 (Contact your web host if you get error messages)